Mahesha1991/LukeChampine/readme.txt

+The code is written in python.

+To run the code on terminal : python luke.py

-The code will generate some random value by using previously calculated numbers.
+The code will generate some random values by using previously calculated numbers.
 These vaues are stored in startA and startB variables.
 A maskValue variable have been used and contains 16 one's.